Dana Sue Gray: Norma Davis

 Norma Davis, 86, is thought to have been Gray's first victim.
 Due to the lack of evidence, Gray was never convicted of killing her.
 Davis was the mother-in-law of the woman (Jeri Davis) who married Gray's father, Russell Armbrust, in 1988.
 Jeri Davis' first husband, Bill Davis, was Norma Davis' son.
 Davis died in the early 1980s, and his widow eventually married Armbrust.

 Jeri Davis continued to care for her elderly mother-in-law even after she remarried.
 Gray knew Norma Davis very well.
 On February 16, 1994, Davis had been dead for two days when she was found by a neighbor, Alice Williams.
 Davis had a wood-handled utility knife sticking out of her neck and a fillet knife sticking out of her chest.
 Other than a broken fingernail, she had no other marks.
 A bloodied afghan lay at her feet.
 Detectives learned that there was no forced entry into the house.

 Detectives were informed that she always kept her door locked unless she was expecting a visitor.
 Williams stated she could not remember Davis mentioning she was expecting company.
 Detectives found a Nike shoe print pointed toward the kitchen.
 They also found Davis' $148 Social Security check.
 On the first floor of Davis' condo, a smear of blood was found on an armchair.
 A ripped-out phone cord was also found.

 June Roberts

 Gray killed June Roberts, 66, on February 28, 1994.
 Roberts, like Norma Davis, lived in the gated community of Canyon Lake.
 Gray had visited Roberts one day, claiming she wanted to borrow a book about controlling a drinking problem.
 Roberts let Gray into her house.
-While Roberts searched for the book, Gray unplugged Roberts' phone, both the straight cord and the curly cord.
+While Roberts searched for the book, Gray unplugged Roberts' phone, both cords.
 She used the telephone cord to strangle Roberts.
 Gray then rifled through Roberts' credit cards, stealing two, and went on a massive shopping spree at an upscale shopping center in nearby Temecula.